Since 2000 we have been assisting business owners. As a leading business for sale platform we see thousands of businesses listed for sale every year.

 A business broker is a licensed professional who is usually engaged by a business or franchise owner to assist them in selling their business.
 Initially, a business broker will perform an assessment of the business and recommended any preparation that is required to achieve an optimum sale price.
 They will then prepare a market appraisal for the business and determine a price guide.
 If the owner engages the business brokers services, the broker will continue to prepare the business for sale.
-This will include roles such as; determining the best sales strategy, creating marketing materials, promoting the business for sale; fielding buyer enquiries, engaging in negotiations, connecting with allied professionals such as a solicitor and basically guiding the seller and buyer through to settlement.
+This will include roles such as; determining the best sales strategy, creating marketing materials, promoting the business for sale; fielding buyer enquiries, engaging in negotiations, connecting with allied professionals such as solicitors, accountants, finance brokers and basically guiding the seller and buyer through to settlement.

 A business broker may also assist in a number of other areas such as; assisting buyers find opportunities, assisting with due diligence, guiding mergers and acquisitions, business coaching and business valuations.